danhuss/awesome-sql/README.md

 - [LINQPad](https://www.linqpad.net/) - LINQPad is not just for LINQ queries, but any C#/F#/VB expression, statement block or program.
 - [SchemaSpy](https://github.com/schemaspy/schemaspy) - we will do the best to simplify documentation process of your database
 - [MissionKontrol](https://github.com/Mission-Kontrol/MissionKontrol) - Self-hosted admin panel to manage one or more MySQL/PostGRES databases.
+- [DBeaver](https://dbeaver.io) - Free multi-platform database tool for developers, database administrators, analysts and all people who need to work with databases.
+Supports all popular databases.

 ## <a name="resources"></a>Resources